Florian-Ayala Fauna

 Florian-Ayala Fauna is an American artist, musician, poet, and music producer.
 Fauna is the main member of the post-industrial music project uncertain.

 Personal life

 Florian-Ayala Fauna was born in Norfolk, Virginia.
-At age 5, Fauna moved to Bombay Beach, California in Southern California along the Salton Sea.
+At age 5, Fauna moved to Bombay Beach, California, in Southern California along the Salton Sea.
 She credits the place as an inspiration to her music.
 She described it as a "post-apocalyptic-looking town."
 At age 12, she began experimenting with sampling and rough recordings with a microphone.

 In 2002, Fauna lived in the exurb community of Indio, California.
-At age 21, she moved to Buffalo, New York where she has been part of Buffalo, New York's experimental art and music scene.
+At age 21, she moved to Buffalo, New York, where she has been part of Buffalo's experimental art and music scene.
 Fauna experiences esoteric visions which is involved in her art due to temporal lobe epilepsy.
 She has chronic fatigue syndrome and is intersex which plays a role in much of her art.
 She is trans-femme and uses she/her pronouns.